Lann\'er diagrams and combinatorial properties of compact hyperbolic Coxeter polytopes: Proof of Theorem C

 We say that a polytope is \emph{\(3\)-free} if every set of facets with an empty intersection contains a pair of disjoint facets.
-The Vinberg's theorem implies that the Coxeter diagram of a compact \(3\)-free Coxeter polytope contains no Lannér subdiagrams of order \(\ge 3\).
+Proposition~\ref{proposition: combinatorial structure of coxeter polytopes} implies that the Coxeter diagram of a compact \(3\)-free Coxeter polytope contains no Lann\'er subdiagrams of order \(\geqslant 3\).
 Our aim is to prove Theorem~\ref{theorem: 3-free}.

 The proof is similar to the proof of \cite[Theorem~9.4]{Bur22}, which is based on the proof of \cite[Theorem~6.1]{V85}.
-Thus, we need the Nikulin's inequality.
+Thus, we need the Nikulin inequality.